The Sustainability Imperative: Making the Case and Driving Change (2-day version)

 - Field Sustainability Practitioners (Social and Environmental Specialists)

-1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course, and .8 CEUs will be awarded when it is run as a 1-day course.
+1.6 CEUs (Continuing Education Units) are awarded for this 2-day course, and .8 CEUs are awarded when it is run as a 1-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.